• Feb 25, 2025

 Q. Are there any haunted historical places in India?

 Ans.
-Yes, India houses many haunted historical places, such as the Bhangarh Fort of Rajasthan, Aashirwad (the former residence of the late actor Rajesh Khanna) in Mumbai, Golconda Fort of Hyderabad, Shaniwar Wada of Maharashtra, and Dow Hills of West Bengal.
+Yes, India is home to many haunted historical places, such as Bhangarh Fort in Rajasthan, Aashirwad (the former residence of the late actor Rajesh Khanna) in Mumbai, Golconda Fort in Hyderabad, Shaniwar Wada in Maharashtra, and the Dow Hills in West Bengal.

 Q. Which historical places in India are Best for photography?